-Breast radiotherapy side effects
+Breast radiotherapy side-effects

-Radiotherapy to the breast area can cause a number of side effects, but they usually start to improve after treatment ends.
+Radiotherapy to the breast area can cause a number of side-effects, but they usually start to improve after treatment ends.

-Your breast may start to swell a little during your radiotherapy treatment and it may look swollen for a month or two after treatment.
+Your breast may start to swell a little during your radiotherapy treatment and it may look swollen for a month or 2 after treatment.
 This is due to fluid retention (oedema).
 In rare cases it may last longer.

 This can happen months or years after treatment.
 If this happens your breast will feel harder and look smaller than before treatment.

-You might have brief shooting pains in this area, which are caused by the radiotherapy irritating or causing swelling in the tissues there.
 Over-the-counter painkillers should ease any pain.
 But let your medical team know if the pain is bothering you or it carries on for more than a few weeks after treatment.

 If you have radiotherapy to your breast area, you are at risk of developing lymphoedema.
 This is a swelling caused by a build-up of lymph fluid in your tissues.
 If you notice swelling anywhere on your arm, hand or breast area, talk to your nurse, doctor or radiation therapist for advice.
 Ask to be referred to a trained lymphoedema therapist.

-We have more information on lymphoedema.
+We have more information on lymphoedema

 Breast feeding after radiotherapy